Dr. Tara McAuley

 Lab Director.
 Dr. McAuley is an Associate Professor of Psychology.
 She obtained her Bachelor of Science from the University of Toronto, received a fellowship for doctoral training in Clinical Psychology (Neuropsychology Specialization) at Washington University in St. Louis, and was a fellow in the Department of Psychiatry Research at the Hospital for Sick Children in Toronto before joining UW in 2011.
 Dr. McAuley enjoys reading, the outdoors, and spending time with family.

-MA Candidate.
-Eleenor is a Master's student in the Clinical Psychology program.
-She graduated from York University with a Bachelor of Arts Honours degree in Psychology.
-Eleenor's research interests include the role of executive functioning in the relationship between emotion regulation and child psychopathology.
+PhD Candidate (Clinical).
+Eleenor graduated from York University with a Bachelor of Arts Honours degree in Psychology.
+Eleenor's research interests pertain to the role of executive functioning and rumination in child psychopathology.
+Clinically, Eleenor's interests focus on assessment and intervention with children and youth.